Free Real-Time Radiation Monitor & Solar Weather Dashboard_

 Ground-level radiation estimates are calculated using a physics-based model that combines known geological baselines per city with real-time cosmic ray modulation data.
 Higher geomagnetic latitude increases cosmic ray exposure due to weaker magnetic shielding, and elevated Kp index values modulate the cosmic ray intensity reaching Earth's surface.
 While these are modeled estimates rather than direct sensor readings, they use the same real NOAA data that drives professional space weather reporting systems.

-This radiation monitoring dashboard is completely free to use with no account creation, no ads, and no data collection.
+This real-time radiation monitor is completely free to use with no account creation, no ads, and no data collection.
 It runs entirely in your browser using client-side JavaScript and public NOAA APIs.
-Whether you are a space weather enthusiast, a radio amateur monitoring HF propagation conditions, a researcher tracking geomagnetic storm impacts, or simply curious about the radiation environment around you, this tool provides professional-grade reporting in an accessible, visually engaging format.
-It is one of over 50 free browser-based tools available at jasperbernaers.com — all built with the same commitment to real data, zero friction, and beautiful design.
+Whether you are a space weather enthusiast, a radio amateur monitoring HF propagation conditions, a researcher tracking geomagnetic storm impacts, or simply curious about current radiation levels around the world, this tool provides professional-grade radiation monitoring in an accessible, visually engaging format.
+It is one of over 100 free browser-based tools available at jasperbernaers.com — all built with the same commitment to real data, zero friction, and beautiful design.

 Microsieverts per hour (μSv/h) measures the rate of ionizing radiation dose absorbed by the human body.
 Typical natural background radiation is 0.08 to 0.15 μSv/h, varying by altitude, geology, and proximity to radon sources.
 Anything above 0.50 μSv/h in a residential area triggers a monitoring network alert.
 For context, a chest X-ray delivers roughly 20 μSv in a single exposure.